-Backwater fishing the Cape Fear River is what I do best.
-I have been running south from Carolina Beach now for many years on my Pathfinder Bay boat.
+Cape Fear backwater fishing is what I do best.
+Have been running south from Carolina Beach now for many years on my Pathfinder Bay boat.
 This boat is made to cut through and run in the choppy river.
 The Buzzard Bay area is a shallow water flats area that is extremely difficult to run in and out of unless you pay close attention to the tides.
-Most of my customers are amazed when we enter the entrance to the bay leaving the river, the scenery completely changes as you enter the bays marsh grass, and a maze of turns and channels.
+Most of my customers are amazed when we enter the entrance to the bay leaving the river.
+The scenery completely changes as you enter the bays marsh grass, and a maze of turns and channels.
 When running out of Buzzard Bay on low tide extreme caution should be used to get your boat up on a plane, be constantly looking for sandbars.

-Bait is an important factor in catching fish, what works best one day may not work every day, so I try to mix the baits up.
+Bait is an important factor in catching fish, what works best one day may not work every day.
+I try to mix the baits up.
 Shrimp cut big enough to use a 1/0 circle hook, cut bait such as a croaker or bluefish, live bait such as finger mullet, menhaden.
 Carolina rig is what I use on all my charters.
-Spread your baits out along the area you are fishing, one you will cover more water, secondly when you hook a fish you will have time to move the other line out of the way of the running fish you have on.
+Spread your baits out along the area you are fishing, one you will cover more water.
+Secondly, when you hook a fish you will have time to move the other line out of the way of the running fish you have on.
 Watching the movement of the bait coming down the bank of creek or bay is often a give way to an area which are holding fish.
 Watch for the bait showering up out of the water, a predator fish is on the attack.
 The path of a school of bait will also alert you of an area where fish may be staging.

 Capt.Mike Dennis – Cape Fear Guide – 910-619-0928